Implementing Dark Mode: From CSS Classes to Theme UI and CSS Variables

 Gatsby approach.

-that allows you to change or retrieve the current mode value.
-Gatsby uses it in their DarkModeToggle
+Then, you use the useColorMode hook to read or update the current theme.
+Gatsby uses this in their DarkModeToggle component.

 import React from 'react'